Keshav25-2002/Keshav25-2002/README.md

 #   Keshav25-2002
 I am Keshava Prasaath

-I am a Data Science enthusiast, with skills in Machine Learning, Deep Learning, and NLP.
+I am a Data Science enthusiast, with skills in Machine Learning, Deep Learning, Computer Vision and NLP.
 I have worked on frameworks such as Tensorflow, Keras, Scikit-learn.
-I have built several projects with machine learning, deep learning, and NLP.
-I am also having good programming skills in Python and  basic programming skills in java along with the Knowledge of Data Structures and Algorithms.
+I have built several projects with machine learning, deep learning, SQL and NLP.
+I am also having good programming skills in Python and SQL, basic programming skills in java, along with the knowledge of Data Structures and Algorithms.
-My key skills in data science projects include EDA, feature Engineering, data cleaning.
+My key skills in data science projects include EDA, feature Engineering, data cleaning,Data scraping

 Skills: Python / Machine Learning / Deep Learning / NLP / Feature Engineering